kamysheblid/corona/README.md

 You must have Python>=3.8  because I make a lot of use of the walrus operator (:=).

 ## How to use
-Just run `python execute` and it will download everything it needs, execute, and then dump some images into your folder.
+Just run `python execute.py` and it will download everything it needs, execute, and then dump some images into the data folder.

 The images will be some metrics of the coronavirus, for example it will show per capita deaths (one of the only reliable numbers).